Northern Illinois: Fox Valley

 The Fox Valley, also commonly known as the Fox River Valley, is a suburban and exurban region within Illinois along the western edge of the Chicago suburbs.
 This region centers on the Fox River of Illinois and Wisconsin.
 Around 1 million people live in this area.
 Native American tribes that lived near the Fox River included the Potawatomi, Sac, and Fox tribes.
-Some of cities in the Fox River Valley are part of the rust belt.
+Some of the cities in the Fox River Valley are part of the Rust Belt.
 Within this region is Aurora, the second largest city in the state, Elgin, and the nearby cities of Batavia, St. Charles, and Geneva, which have been known as "the Tri-City area" since the early 20th century.

 Northwestern Illinois

 Northwestern Illinois is generally considered to consist of the following area: Jo Daviess County, Carroll County, Whiteside County, Stephenson County, Winnebago County, Ogle County, and Lee County.
 Northwestern Illinois borders the states of Iowa to the west and Wisconsin to the north.